Noteworthy Budgeting Tips for Families Staying at Home

-Being in a lockdown presented uncertain times and there were lots of quick changes.
+Being in a lockdown presented uncertain times and there were lots of quick changes including budget.
 Being newbies to this lockdown lark, I was initially thinking the quarantine would only last for a couple of weeks or months at most, and for a vaccine to be available and completely eliminate the traces of the virus.
 Ha!

 A way we can keep ourselves safe from the virus is by staying at home.
 This has had a great impact on our household budget.
 The effect goes both ways – we were able to save money on fuel since there were limited occasions that involved us leaving the house; we also saved by not eating out on weekends or lunch breaks while at work.
 On the other hand, it has definitely increased our electricity bills…and the snack cupboard!

 Given that most of us are now working or studying from home, the number of devices plugged in has contributed to our skyrocketing electricity costs.
 Since our devices serve as our lifelines for work and other purposes, we can’t really just turn it off once our day is over.
 However, by simply unplugging idle appliances such as hair dryers, unused chargers and the TV, we can prevent energy bleeding or wastage.

 Aside from leading a healthy lifestyle to keep our immune systems strong, staying at home and limiting outdoor contact has been important.
 To prevent having to frequent supermarkets and stay within the budget limit we’ve set, buying all the things we need in one go can keep us going a couple of weeks and will let us save more and have all the staples available whenever we need them.

 It is better to stock up on staples, including rice and flour, pasta, salt and pepper, and other condiments such as fish sauce, vinegar, and soy sauce, than keep making short trips to the supermarket.